 We are permitted in our Certificate of Incorporation to issue up to 10,000,000 shares of preferred stock.
-We currently have 2,000,000 shares of Series A Preferred Shares and 1,000,000 shares of Series B Preferred Shares issued and outstanding; however, we can issue shares of our preferred stock in one or more series and can set the terms of the preferred stock without seeking any further approval from our common shareholders.
+We currently have 2,000,000 shares of Series A Preferred Shares, 1,000,000 shares of Series B Preferred Shares, 1,000,000 shares of Series C Preferred Shares, 1,000,000 shares of Series D Preferred Shares and 250,000 shares of Series E Preferred Shares issued and outstanding; however, we can issue shares of our preferred stock in one or more series and can set the terms of the preferred stock without seeking any further approval from our common shareholders.
 Any preferred stock that we issue may rank ahead of our common stock in terms of dividend priority or liquidation premiums and may have greater voting rights than our common stock.
 In addition, such preferred stock may contain provisions allowing it to be converted into shares of common stock, which could dilute the value of common stock to current shareholders and could adversely affect the market price, if any, of our common stock.